Architecture can be seen as a series of relationships characterised by issues of 'place', 'interface' and 'exchange'.

 We pride ourselves on our student satisfaction levels which have risen from 73 per cent to 83 per cent between 2010 and 2012.
 Our dedication to improving the student experience is illustrated by our award-winning student engagement, our close links with business and industry and our £180 million investment in new facilities.

-91.1% of leavers from the School of Architecture & Landscape who responded to the survey entered employment (and/or further study), earning an average full-time salary of £17,700.
+91.1 per cent of leavers from the School of Architecture & Landscape who responded to the survey entered employment (and/or further study), earning an average full-time salary of £17,700.
 Employers hiring leavers from the School include APEC Architects and K4 Architects, in positions such as Part 1 Architectural Assistant.

 Working with your Students’ Union